AP: Trooper's Mic Records Talk of Beating, Choking Black Man

 Hollingsworth, who was white, was the only one of six troopers placed on leave last month following an administrative investigation that State Police did not open until late August.

 He died in a single-car crash last week hours after he learned he was being fired for his role in the Greene case.
 Even after the trooper’s death, the State Police have refused to comment on Hollingsworth’s use of force or say which policies he was accused of violating in Greene’s arrest.
-The agency declined to comment due to ongoing investigations.
+The agency did not respond to requests for comment Thursday.

 A State Police crash report obtained by AP omits any reference to troopers using force — or even arresting Greene — but notes that he was not wearing a seat belt in the crash.
 State Police later acknowledged there was a “struggle” with troopers who were trying to arrest him.